Skip to main content

 • naturopathic medicine: a system that avoids drugs and surgery.
 It is based on the use of natural agents such as air, water, light, heat and massage to help the body heal itself.
 It may also use herbal products, nutrition, acupuncture, and aromatherapy.

 For details about specific CAM therapies, NCI provides evidence-based Physician Data Query (PDQ) information for many CAM therapies in versions for both the patient and health professional.
-Also see the National Center for Complementary and Integrative Health's page, Cancer and Complementary Health Approaches: What You Need to Know for more details about CAM and some of the current research.
+Also see the page from the National Center for Complementary and Integrative Health (NCCIH) Cancer and Complementary Health Approaches: What You Need to Know for more details about CAM and some of the current research.

 The Safety of CAM